web analytics

 What is Business Property Relief (BPR)?

-Business Property Relief (BPR) is an inheritance tax relief that can significantly reduce the value of relevant business property, offering either 100% or 50% relief based on the asset type and how long it has been owned.
-This can greatly benefit business owners in estate planning.
+Business Property Relief (BPR) is a UK inheritance tax relief that can significantly reduce the taxable value of relevant business property, offering either 100% or 50% relief based on the asset type and its structure, helping business owners safely pass on commercial entities.

 What types of business property qualify for BPR?

-Qualifying business properties for Business Property Relief (BPR) include land, buildings, machinery used in a business, and shares in unlisted companies.
-Keep in mind that investment-focused businesses do not qualify for this relief.
+Qualifying business properties for Business Property Relief (BPR) include a sole trader’s business, an interest in a partnership, land, buildings, machinery used actively in trading, and shares in unlisted trading companies.
+Investment-focused companies do not qualify.

 How do lifetime gifts and clawback provisions work with BPR?